dhet/flyway-awslambda/README.md

 4. A file containing the migration results is pushed to the bucket

 ## Setup
-*Cloudformation samples can be found under `./src/main/aws/`.
+*CloudFormation samples can be found under `./src/main/aws/`.
 Read on for the manual setup.*

 First, create a new Lambda function and upload the flyway-awslambda-x.y.z.jar file as code.
 You can either download a pre-built
 JAR file from the releases or build it yourself (Scala is required):